citusdata/citus_docs/dist_tables/range_distribution.rst

     gzip -d github_events_2015-01-01-0-1_range3.csv.gz
     gzip -d github_events_2015-01-01-0-1_range4.csv.gz

-Then, you can connect to the master using csql and load the files using the \stage command.
+Then, you can connect to the master using psql and load the files using the \copy command.

-The client application csql is provided with Citus.
-It is similar to and supports all the functionality provided by `psql <http://www.postgresql.org/docs/9.5/static/app-psql.html>`_.
-The only difference is that it adds a client side \stage command which is useful for batch loading data into range distributed tables.

-Note: You can use the psql client if you do not wish to use \stage to ingest data.
-In upcoming releases, \stage will be replaced by more native ingest methods which will remove the need for csql.

 ::

-    csql -h localhost -d postgres
+    psql -h localhost -d postgres
     SET citus.shard_replication_factor TO 1;
-    \stage github_events from 'github_events_2015-01-01-0-1_range1.csv' with csv;
+    \copy github_events from 'github_events_2015-01-01-0-1_range1.csv' with csv;
-    \stage github_events from 'github_events_2015-01-01-0-1_range2.csv' with csv;
+    \copy github_events from 'github_events_2015-01-01-0-1_range2.csv' with csv;
-    \stage github_events from 'github_events_2015-01-01-0-1_range3.csv' with csv;
+    \copy github_events from 'github_events_2015-01-01-0-1_range3.csv' with csv;
-    \stage github_events from 'github_events_2015-01-01-0-1_range4.csv' with csv;
+    \copy github_events from 'github_events_2015-01-01-0-1_range4.csv' with csv;

 After this point, you can run queries on the range distributed table.
 To generate per-repository metrics, your queries would generally have filters on the repo_id column.
 Then, Citus can easily prune away unrelated shards and ensure that the query hits only one shard.
 Also, groupings and orderings on repo_id can be easily pushed down the workers leading to more efficient queries.
 We also note here that all the commands which can be run on tables using the append distribution method can be run on tables using range distribution.
-This includes \stage, the append and shard creation UDFs and the delete UDF.
+This includes \copy, the append and shard creation UDFs and the delete UDF.

 The difference between range and append methods is that Citus’s distributed query planner has extra knowledge that the shards have distinct non-overlapping distribution key ranges.
 This allows the planner to push down more operations to the workers so that they can be executed in parallel.
 This reduces both the amount of data transferred across network and the amount of computation to be done for aggregation on the master.